GSA/digitalgov.gov/content/communities/customer-experience-community.md

 layout: docs
 ---

-The government Customer Experience Community of Practice (CX-COP) is an interagency group of customer experience practitioners, with over 700Â members across more than 140Â federal, state and local U.S. government offices and agencies.
+The government Customer Experience Community of Practice (CX-COP) is an interagency group of customer experience practitioners, with over 700 members across more than 140 federal, state and local U.S. government offices and agencies.

 ## **Join Us!**

-Join the CX-COP listserv and community to stay on the cutting edge of government customer experience, including news, training, best practices, and technology.Â Fill out the sign-up form, or email us with your request (must have a government email address to join).
+Join the CX-COP listserv and community to stay on the cutting edge of government customer experience, including news, training, best practices, and technology.
+Fill out the sign-up form, or email us with your request (must have a government email address to join).

 <div style="text-align: center">
   <a class="button" href="https://docs.google.com/a/gsa.gov/forms/d/1hzJbZChUg2TRLi_MiC4nAbB-HKUOerBF2kL0qO38fPo/viewform">Sign-Up Form</a> or <a class="button" href="mailto:shentae.hilbert@ssa.gov?subject=Subscribe to CX-COP">Join via Email</a>